Relintai/pandemonium_engine_docs/development/compiling/compiling_for_osx.md

     lipo -create bin/godot.osx.tools.x86_64 bin/godot.osx.tools.arm64 -output bin/godot.osx.tools.universal
 ```

-If all goes well, the resulting binary executable will be placed in the
-`bin/` subdirectory.
-This executable file contains the whole engine and
+If all goes well, the resulting binary executable will be placed in the `bin/` subdirectory.
+This executable
-runs without any dependencies.
-Executing it will bring up the project
+file contains the whole engine and runs without any dependencies.
+Executing it will bring up the project manager.
-manager.

-Note:
- If you want to use separate editor settings for your own Godot builds
-          and official releases, you can enable
+If you want to use separate editor settings for your own Godot builds and official releases, you can enable
-          `doc_data_paths_self_contained_mode` by creating a file called
-          `._sc_` or `sc_` in the `bin/` folder.
+`doc_data_paths_self_contained_mode` by creating a file called `._sc_` or `sc_` in the `bin/` folder.

 To create an `.app` bundle like in the official builds, you need to use the
 template located in `misc/dist/osx_tools.app`.
 Typically, for an optimized